hyperledger/bevel/docs/source/introduction.md

 - Provides a sample supply chain application which runs on multiple DLT platforms that can be used as a reference pattern for how to safely abstract application logic from the underlying DLT platform

 ### What next?
- We have been actively searching for partners who need  and undertstand the value of Blockchain Automation Framework, who share the vision of building and owning well architect-ed solutions .
+ We have been actively searching for partners who need  and understand the value of Blockchain Automation Framework, who share the vision of building and owning well architect-ed solutions .
 We wish to work together so as to identify the market needs for those partners, to further reduce the barriers in adoption.